 Please enter a search term to begin your search.

-wo historic houses and their barns, a reproduction schoolhouse and bandstand, and a millpond grace this restored country village.
+wo historic houses and their barns, a reproduction schoolhouse and bandstand, an 1894 steam engine powered horse carousel and a millpond and waterfalls are among the things to see at this restored country village.
 Plan to spend at least 3 hours once you arrive.
 Bring a picnic or enjoy lunch at our sandwich shop and ice cream parlor on site.

 Horse-drawn sleighs, carriages, and trades wagons (like this original butcher's panel wagon that we have with many others) , an 1849 Concord stagecoach, a 1894 carousel, gas engines and exhibits of various trades and tools – blacksmith, broom maker, canoe builder, cooper, cobbler, harness maker, printer, wheelwright, woodworker - are just a few of the delightful displays you'll see!

 Our 1894 steam powered horse carousel is a rare treat.
 Yes, you can ride it!

 See greater details about the following listings by using the search engine on hour blog here.

 Call: (207) 793-2784, or email: email@example.com to reserve a place in the following classes ( class size limited).

 Sat. & Sun., July 19 & 20: Make Wood Dovetail Tool Box, $225

 Sat./Sun., Aug.
 2 & 3: Knife/Tomahawk Making, $125/$250

 Sat./Sun..
 Aug.
 16 & 17: 1 or 2 Day Metal Casting, $135/$200